 Ideally, you'll want to be able to spend more than a day in Paris as it's a rich, diverse, historic city that is on most everyone's bucket list.
 But if for some reason you only have 24 hours at your disposal during your first visit, you'll want to make that day a memorable one.

-On your first visit avoid trying to squeeze a top-ten attractions list in over the course of one rushed, frantic day.
+On your first visit, avoid trying to squeeze a top-ten attractions list in over the course of one rushed, frantic day.
 Instead, read up on how you can put together a reasonable 24-hour itinerary that is both flexible and manageable at a fairly easy pace.
 These suggestions will show you some of Paris' most exciting and historic places, offer a fair bit of diversity, and allow you to make the most of your day-long sojourn without too much stress.
-If you are lucky enough to have 48 hours, there is another itinerary, Visiting Paris in 48 Hours curated for your visit.
+If you are lucky enough to have 48 hours, you'll be able to experience even more.